mathiasertl/django-xmpp-account/README.md

 ### Generate translations

 `django-xmpp-account` is a fully internationalized project, currently a German translation is available.
-Generate the translation files with:
+The project has per-app translations, so to generate the translations manually, you must execute `manage.py` inside the app directories (`core`, `register`, `reset` and `delete`):

 ```
+cd core
-python manage.py compilemessages
+python ../manage.py compilemessages
 ```

+Note that all translations are automatically compiled with `manage.py update`.

 ### Schedule cron-jobs